okigan/revproxauth/apps/revproxauth/README.md

-# SynAuthProxy Stack
+# RevProxAuth Stack

-This is the **original SynAuthProxy solution** - a Python FastAPI application that provides RADIUS-based authentication with a beautiful management UI.
+This is the **original RevProxAuth solution** - a Python FastAPI application that provides RADIUS-based authentication with a beautiful management UI.

 ## Features